MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/failoverclusters/Test-Cluster.md

 Specifies the clustered storage pool or pools for which to run the cmdlet.
 When the specified storage pool is online and a virtual disk in the storage pool is assigned to a clustered role or Cluster Shared Volume, you must also specify the **Force** parameter to take the storage pool offline for the duration of the storage tests.
-Otherwise, the specified storage pool must be taken offline before the storage tests.
+Otherwise, command will exit with an error.
+The specified storage pool must be taken offline before running the storage tests.
 If the **Pool** parameter is not specified, storage tests run on all storage pools that are available for use in the cluster or that are in the cluster resource offline or failed state.

 The acceptable values for this parameter are: